PaulRedko/js-study/README_s2.md

 .2 change the value:  age = age - 1
 V3: Reserved words for variables: let, document, var,
 V4: there is a convention to use camel cases for variable.
-V5: it is impossible to redeclare a variable. the variable can be changed only without var/let: age = age +1 or age += 1;
+V5: it is impossible to redeclare a variable. the variable can be changed only without var/let: age = age +1 or age += 1; it can be

-var yourVariableName = yourValue;

-JS Methods:
-//alert - popup a message to user.
-//prompt - collect data from user. var userName = prompt("what is your user name?")
-//console.log - message to console
-//clear() - clear console
-two slashes are comments in JS.
-Commands after them will not be executed.

-Objectives:
-1. evaluate complex logical expressions.
-2. write three part conditional statements: with if logic
-3. write JS While loops and For loops
-4. translate from For to White loop or vice versa

-Boolean logic:
-true == "1" // true
-0 == false // true
-null == undefined // true
-NaN == NaN // false

-Logical operators:
-AND &&
-OR ||
-NOT !

-Truthy or falsey valuse
-Falsy: false; 0; ""; null; undefined; NaN. all the reset is Truthy.
+V6: unitary operator: score++; score--;
+V7: const - always constant value/variable, it is used to show and to know that it does not change in comparison with 'let'.
+V8 var: was used to define variables. var yourVariableName = yourValue; it is similar to 'let'.
+Better to use let, not var, which is an old way of using things.